 How to read to children at every age

-There is exact right age to learn to read, as well as there is no minimum or maximum age to encourage reading.
+There isn’t an exact age to learn to read, as well as there is no minimum or maximum age to encourage reading.
 This is a habit that can start even before the child is born, and reading together as a family can continue after the child has become an independent reader.

 Tips on how to make reading more pleasurable, interesting and stimulating at each age: